hybridgroup/gopherbot/learn/README.md

 ### step8.go - LED, Button A, Button B, Backpack LEDs, Slider switch, Antenna LED, Visor LEDs, Thermistor, Accelerometer

+Let try another of the built-in sensors on the Circuit Playground Express board.
+It has an onboard `Accelerometer` which is a sensor that can detect motion on any of 3 different axes.

+We will add to our program another `mode` which will read the `Accelerometer`, and then based on the tilt position of the Gopherbot, modify the `Visor` to make it act like a "level".

 ![Gopherbot](./images/step8.png)

 ```shell